 In the 2018/2109 Financial Year, EERN volunteers collected 2048 lots of donated goods at an average of 8.5 pickups per day from the donors’ premises.
 Additionally, donated goods were delivered directly to the warehouse by the donors.

 EERN’s total expenses are made up of two components:

 Non-Discretionary – for example, essential running costs associated with factory maintenance, the operation of two vehicles to collect goods, telephone/s etc.

-Other than modest annual membership fees (currently $60 inclusive of GST), the ongoing running costs of EERN are almost entirely dependent upon donations from its many generous supporters including 2 Local Government sources, Philanthropic Trusts, local Lions & Rotary Clubs and from many private sources.
-There is neither State nor Federal Government funding currently available to this emergency aid facility.
+Other than income from the annual membership fees, the ongoing running costs of EERN are almost entirely dependent upon donations from its many generous supporters including the City of Whitehorse, Philanthropic Trusts, local Lions & Rotary Clubs and from many private sources.
+There is no recurrent Federal or State Government funding currently available to this emergency aid facility.
 As a registered charity, all donations to EERN ($2.00 and above) are tax deductible.

-EERN has a volunteer workforce of over 70+ men and women.
-The well publicised community benefit of the warehouse promotes itself when it comes to attracting volunteers.
-The Rotary Club of Balwyn also the Lions Clubs of Blackburn North and Nunawading, maintain an additional important Saturday morning collection roster.”
+EERN has a volunteer workforce of over 70 men and women.
+The well-publicised community benefit of the warehouse promotes itself when it comes to attracting volunteers.

 Some details about a few of the significant personalities associated with the story of EERN to date are set out below: